-Alert Profiles are templates that tell up.time how to react to various alerts that are generated by service checks.
-Alert Profiles enable up.time to execute a series of actions in response to the failure of a service check or when a threshold is exceeded.
+Alert Profiles are templates that tell up time how to react to various alerts that are generated by service checks.
+Alert Profiles enable up time to execute a series of actions in response to the failure of a service check or when a threshold is exceeded.
 The following diagram illustrates how an Alert Profile works:

-An Alert Profile can send an alert via email, or to a pager or a cell phone, or a Windows popup alert.
-You can configure any or all of these actions to occur simultaneously.
-For example, if a Web server process stops responding, the system administrator can be notified.
+An Alert Profile can send an alert via email, or to a pager or a cell phone.
+You can configure any or all of these actions to occur simultaneously by associating the Alert Profile to multiple Notification Groups.
+For example, if a Web server process stops responding, both the system administrator and Web server administrator can be notified.